 Today we are able to offer patients astigmatism correcting Toric lens Implants, as well as near vision and presbyopia correcting lens implants such as the Tecnis® Multifocal and ReStor® lens implants (IOL) to help patients minimize or possibly even eliminate the need for glasses.

 The Suncoast Eye Center/Eye Surgery Institute is pleased to announce that we have recently been accredited for 3 years by the Accreditation Association for Ambulatory Health Care (AAAHC)

 The Suncoast Eye Center has a long-standing commitment to the rights and privacy of our patients and clients.
 We have always protected the confidentiality of health information of the people who rely on us for care.
 State and federal laws also protect the confidentiality of this sensitive information.

-Follow the link below to learn more about the foundation, its activities, or how you can help our continued growth. learn more »
+Follow the link below to learn more about the procedure, yout options, recovery time and more. learn more »

 The Suncoast Eye Surgery Institute first opened January 1989.
 Our state-of-the-art facility is equipped with two operating rooms, two laser suites and comfortable pre and post-operative areas.
 Your surgical experience and comfort should be as pleasant as possible.